BackyardOGT/MLP-CW2/README.md

 #### Higher priority

-* O - env needs to account for starting cards (then set to None rather than 1 in game)
-* O - Add prioritised replay buffer etc.
-* G - fix bug with shuffled cards - note I removed test case from the get_init_cards and set it up in test_env.py.
-If it's a major difficulty then can revert that back but bit cleaner to keep tests together
+* ? - Try hparams, esp. buffer and batch size, LR, try param noise?
 * ? - Run RL on full game vs simple agent - check `do_shuffle=True` arg in game/cards.py `init_cards`.
 * O - test rl p1/p2
-* G - Fix the no moves corner case and test
+* G - Fix the no moves corner case and test - note I removed test case from the get_init_cards and set it up in test_env.py.
+If it's a major difficulty then can revert that back but bit cleaner to keep tests together
 * T - check if any of reward need be flipped
 * T - enum for win
 * ? - try (vs. simple agent) training with held out cards and how it evals with them